Skyfall (2012) Director: Sam Mendes

 In spite of his shaky health, Bond tracks down the escaped thief from the beginning of the film to Shanghai, but the thief accidentally dies when Bond drops him off a building (this is not the invincible James Bond we have seen in past installments).
 Nevertheless Bond steals a casino token sitting in the man’s backpack leading to a casino in Macau.
 Here he meets Sévérine (Bérénice Marlohe) a woman who was sold into sex slavery as a child but was “saved” by her current employer.
 Bond pledges to help her, despite how fearful she seems.
 He sneaks aboard her yacht The Chimera but the boat overtaken by henchmen and led to a remote island off the coast of Macao -the compound of Raoul Silva (brilliantly played by Javier Bardem).
 Silva is a former M16 agent who was captured, tortured, and left for dead in captivity when his cyanide pill failed to work and left his face horribly disfigured.
 He was abandoned and forgotten by M, and now he seeks revenge (throughout the film there is an interesting dual maternal role that M plays between two agents Bond, who was mistakenly shot at M’s direction, and Silva, who was left for dead).
 While Bond is imprisoned, Silva murders Sévérine in a cruel game of William Tell, but moments later the cavalry arrives and Silva is captured.
 He confronts M through his high security cell before orchestrating a complex escape and an attack on parliament, only for Bond to triumphantly emerge defending the “old ways” of doing things.
 Bond takes M and hides out at his parent’s old Scottish country home where the house-keeper Kincade still lives (played by Albert Finney -imagine if they got Sean Connery for this role?)
 It is the only place that is safe from digital tracking (or the “new” ways of doing things), and here they break out a collection of old weapons and booby trap the house while lying in wait for the inevitable.
 It feels like a last stand for Bond as he takes refuge in his family home.
 The attack from Silva and his crew is a tense and satisfying shootout, even the old Aston Martin DB5 from Goldfinger makes an appearance, and eventually the “Skyfall” family home is burned down (Bond sacrifices his family legacy for the sake of country) and the fight leads on foot to an old chapel on the grounds where M is wounded.
 Silva catches her and tries to place his gun beside both of their heads in a joint suicide attempt, but Bond appears and kills Silva by throwing a knife into his back.
 Tragically, M succumbs to her wounds and so ends Judi Dench’s magnificent performance in the role.
 In the end back at MI6, Moneypenny formally introduces herself to Bond and a new “M” is hired (Mallory is played by Ralph Fiennes).

-This is simply the Daniel Craig era as James Bond as his zenith.
-In tracing the Bond franchise arc, the films began with an explosion launch in the ’60s and with it came a wave of optimistic new spy movies (in contrast to older jaded Noir tropes), but by the ’70s James Bond decided to merely follow the trends of Hollywood film-making, from blaxploitation and kung-fu to Star Wars, and this trend held true into modern era right up until the Jason Bourne plagiarism in Quantum of Solace.
-In contrast, Skyfall offers a new way forward by going back in time.
-Indeed, some critics have noted that Skyfall takes us on a reverse adventure through the key moments in the Bond franchise: from the predictability of the Brosnan Bond films in the ’90s, to the goofy slapstick portrayal of Bond in the Moore films, all the way back to Sean Connery as we end in Scotland with a throwback to Goldfinger and a “resurrection” of James Bond (as the anti-Bond is slain in an old church).
-Against a backdrop of financial troubles and near-bankruptcy for MGM, Skyfall was also a resurrection of sorts for the viable of classic action movies.
+This is simply the Daniel Craig era at its zenith.
+In tracing the Bond franchise arc, the films began with an explosive launch in the ’60s and with it came a wave of optimistic new spy movies (in contrast to older jaded Noir tropes), but by the ’70s James Bond seemed to merely follow the trends of Hollywood (i.e. blaxploitation, kung-fu, and science fiction), and this trend held true into the modern era right up until the plagiarism of Jason Bourne in Quantum of Solace.
+In contrast, Skyfall offers a new way forward for Bond by paradoxically heading backward in time.
+Indeed, some critics have noted that Skyfall takes us on a reverse adventure through the key moments in the Bond franchise: from the predictability of the Brosnan Bond films in the ’90s, to the goofy slapstick Bond in the Moore films, and all the way back to Sean Connery as we end in Scotland with a throwback to Goldfinger and a “resurrection” of James Bond (as the anti-Bond villain is slain in an old church).
+Amidst a backdrop of financial troubles and near-bankruptcy for MGM, Skyfall was also a resurrection of sorts –a test of the viability of classic action movies.